 The book is arranged in such a way that the greatest part follows the dance of death in Basel.
 However, the book starts with Adam & Eve in Paradise and the Expulsion, even though Adam & Eve finished the dance on the mural in Basel.
 And conversely Holbein's preacher was placed at the end of the book (this was fixed in the 1608-edition) to preach the texts from Isaiah and Daniel that introduces the dance of death in Basel.

 The limited selection of woodcuts has presented Frölich with great challenges.
 Frölich turned Basel's "kirbepfeiffer" (i.e. market fair musician) into a "kirbekrämer", so that he could use the copy of Holbein's peddler twice.
-In the same way the hermit was illustrated with Holbein's old man, the young man with Holbein's nun (there wasn't any nun in Basel's dance of death anyway), the usurer with Holbein's rich man, and the mayor with Holbein's judge.
+In the same way the hermit was illustrated with Holbein's old man, the young man with Holbein's nun (there wasn't any nun in Basel's dance of death anyway), and the mayor with Holbein's judge.
 In those cases where the Holbein-copies weren't appropriate he used "replacement pictures" — i.e. stock images of people and skeletons from older books.

 The structure of the individual pages is, that the left-hand pages have the text from Basel and the Latin text, and the pagination is in Arabic numerals (see picture to the left).
 The woodcut is placed on the right-hand side, and in most cases along with the verses from Bern.
 If there is a text from Bern, the page number is written in Roman numerals, otherwise in Arabic numerals.
 The only exception is with the usurer, which doesn't appear in Bern, but nonetheless has the page number xlix.